 For optimal T production, consider eating a slight calorie surplus or maintenance calories.

 The catch-22 here is that if you’re fat (which lowers testosterone11), you MUST be on a caloric deficit to lose the weight, and the deficit itself can end up reducing your T-levels68.
 So should you remain fat and make sure that you’re not getting too few calories?
 Or should you consider losing the weight by eating a calorie deficit and then bumping your calories up to maintenance level after you’re lean?

 When you start eating more after your weight loss success, your hormone production quickly shoots up, and as you lean down, it’s going to jump up to much higher numbers than what it was on a caloric surplus when you were still fat.
 If you want to lose weight slowly without really hurting your T-levels in the process, consider a really small deficit of only -15%, which has been shown to have no significant negative impact on testosterone production69.

 Protein is vitally important for muscle growth as well as testosterone production.

-We know that chronic protein malnutrition causes low testosterone levels, while it’s also scientifically proven that roughly 0.8g/lb of lean mass is somewhat the point of diminished returns when it comes to the optimal amount of protein for muscle gains.
+We know that chronic protein malnutrition causes low testosterone levels13, while it’s also scientifically proven that roughly 0.8g/lb of lean mass is somewhat the point of diminishing returns when it comes to the optimal amount of protein for muscle gains.

 The problem is that the bodybuilding sites and magazines preach everyone to eat super-high amounts of protein (remember that they also sell you the protein), and protein IN EXCESS is not only useless for your muscle building goals, but it can also significantly reduce testosterone levels.